Proverbs

 Praises from an enemy imply real merit.

-enemies praise merit
+praise merit enemies

 If we are bound to forgive an enemy, we are not bound to trust him. - Thomas Fuller quote.